 First name, last name, e-mail address, subject, and request/inquiry are mandatory in the online contact form.
-The contact form cannot be sent to us without this information.
+The contact form cannot be sent without this information.
 Providing additional details (such as your telephone number) is voluntary.
-You may freely decide whether or not you wish to provide us with this information.
+You may freely decide whether or not you wish to provide this information.

 In this context, the information will not be passed on to third parties.
 The information is used exclusively to document, process and answer your inquiry or request.

-We will keep data transmitted via the online contact form until you request that we delete it, revoke your consent regarding storage, or until there is no longer any need to store the data.
+The JKU will keep data transmitted via the online contact form until you request that the JKU deletes it, revoke your consent regarding storage, or until there is no longer any need to store the data.
 Mandatory legal provisions - in particular retention periods - remain unaffected.

-In the event that you contact us via the e-mail addresses provided on the website, the personal data transmitted with your e-mail will be processed.
+In the event that you contact the JKU via the e-mail addresses provided on the website, the personal data transmitted with your e-mail will be processed.

 Your information will not be passed on to third parties.
 The information will be used exclusively to process your inquiry or request.

 In accordance with Art.
 6 para.
-1 lit. f GDPR, our legitimate interest serves as the legal basis to process the personal data transmitted when contacting us by e-mail; when contacting us in the context of an upright business relationship or initiating a business relationship, we rely on fulfilling the contract or implementing pre-contractual measures (Art.
+1 lit. f GDPR, the JKU’s legitimate interest serves as the legal basis to process the personal data transmitted when contacting the JKU by e-mail; when contacting us in the context of an upright business relationship or initiating a business relationship, the JKU relies on fulfilling the contract or implementing pre-contractual measures (Art.
 6 para.
 1 lit. b GDPR).

 The personal data processed during the course of e-mail communication will be deleted after final clarification of facts.
 Mandatory legal provisions - in particular retention periods - remain unaffected.

-The legal basis to process personal data using unnecessary technical cookies is our legitimate interest (Art.
+The legal basis to process personal data using unnecessary technical cookies is the JKU’s legitimate interest (Art.
 6 para.
 1 lit. f).

 Your consent serves as the legal basis to process personal data using cookies, in particular for those cookies used for marketing or statistical purposes (Art.
 6 para.
 1 lit. a GDPR).